Attorney Detail Banner

 • Represented IBM in nine separate consumer fraud class actions in nine states alleging defective hard disk drives.
 Three of these cases reached the certification stage; and the firm defeated certification in all three.
 Two of the other actions were dismissed outright.
 The remaining cases then promptly settled on very favorable terms.

 • Won a pleading-stage dismissal on behalf of Daimler in a MDL that coordinates more than 35 direct and indirect purchaser antitrust, RICO, and consumer fraud class actions alleging that the “Group of Five” German auto manufacturers engaged in a massive conspiracy over the last 30 years to restrict innovation and/or charge artificial premiums.
-The MDL implicates every German car sold in the U.S. since 1990.
+The MDL implicated every German car sold in the U.S. since 1990.

 • Won summary judgment for IBM in a RICO action.
 The plaintiff, one of the country's largest processors of Internet credit card transactions, sued several companies it alleged had misappropriated millions of dollars of credit card proceeds.
 Our client was added as a defendant late in the case, with the discovery cut-off and trial date approaching, with the plaintiff apparently counting on the fact that the firm would seek a continuance so the plaintiff could receive additional time to get its case together.
-Instead, Mr. Morgan's team took full advantage of the impending trial date.
+Instead, Shon's team took full advantage of the impending trial date.
 It immediately noticed the depositions of the plaintiff's principals for all the days of discovery that remained.
 The plaintiff was left with no documents and no time to depose IBM's witnesses.
 Without our client having had to produce a single document in discovery, Mr. Morgan persuaded the court to grant summary judgment in IBM's favor.
 On an appeal to the Ninth Circuit also defended by Mr. Morgan, IBM won a 2-1 affirmance.

 • Represented The Home Depot in a nationwide class action alleging the company was selling a gas grill prone to catastrophic fires.
 The plaintiff sought injunctive relief and damages, including return of the purchase price for every grill.
 The plaintiff initially moved for a preliminary injunction barring further sales, which the firm defeated.
 A few months later the plaintiff moved for class certification, seeking among other things that Home Depot be required to send a representative to inspect every grill in the hands of consumers.
 A federal judge in Los Angeles denied plaintiff's certification motion in its entirety.
 The court ruled that the proposed class definition was overbroad and that the plaintiff was not typical of the other consumers he sought to represent.